apprenticius/Raspi-TeleboyTV/README.md

   - Raspberry Pi 4B with Raspbian OS
   - MPV player installed on Raspberry Pi
   - User Account with Teleboy TV
+  - Edit your channel list under https://www.teleboy.ch/sender

+The channel list is used as the list of channels in the virtual vcr.

+Finnally one have to enable auto start of the script virtual_vcr.py.
+Therefore one copies the file virtual_vcr.desktop to the folder /etc/xdg/autostart.